return42/sphkerneldoc/linux_src_doc/include/linux/device_h.rst

     Called to find out how many virtual functions a device on this bus supports.

+dma_configure
+    Called to setup DMA configuration on a device on

 pm
     Power management operations of this bus, callback the specific device driver's pm-ops.